Mikail1010/AI-ML-contests/README.md

 Hi!

-I am compiling the code here for some the Machine Learning contest I have completed in various platforms including HackerEarth, Kaggle etc
+I am compiling the code here for some of the Machine Learning contest I have completed in various platforms including HackerEarth, Kaggle etc